janeeart/Janee-100-days-of-code/README.md

 113/113 Basic JS Challanges complete!
 Found help on StackOverFlow on "Use recursion to create a countdown" challenge where I learned about the .unshift method and used it for my first time.

 I watched a video for help on "Use recursion to create a range of numbers" challenge.

+### R1D14
+Began the ES6 portion of JavaScript Data Structures and Algorithm certification course, 4/29 exercises complete.
+Looked at hints and comments for "Mutate an Array Declare with Const" exercise as well as Github.